Jim Al-Khalili

-In 2014, Al-Khalili was named as a RISE (Recognising Inspirational Scientists and Engineers) leader by the UK's Engineering and Physical Sciences Research Council (EPSRC).
+In 2014 Al-Khalili was named a RISE (Recognising Inspirational Scientists and Engineers) leader by the UK's Engineering and Physical Sciences Research Council (EPSRC).
 He was President of Humanists UK between January 2013 and January 2016.

 Early life and education

 Al-Khalili was born in Baghdad in 1962.
 His father was an Iraqi Air Force engineer, and his English mother was a librarian.
-Al-Khalili settled permanently in the UK in 1979.
+Al-Khalili settled permanently in the United Kingdom in 1979.

 After completing (and retaking) his A-levels over three years until 1982, he studied physics at the University of Surrey and graduated with a Bachelor of Science degree in 1986.
 He stayed on at Surrey to pursue a Doctor of Philosophy degree in nuclear reaction theory, which he obtained in 1989, rather than accepting a job offer from the National Physical Laboratory.